GC-RU-bootcamp/Button-Triggered-AJAX/README.md

 Features
 Ability to add seach buttons
+   Will not add empty or duplicate buttons

-Ability to remove all buttons
+Ability to remove all buttons.

+   Drag & drop button to "Remove all" button to remove a single button.

 Buttons Persisted on page reload with Local Storage